SU-SOE/engineering_profile/README.md

 ## Auto-building for Acquia Dev Environment

 - We are experimenting with autobuilding changes to the base branch to deploy to Acquia automatically.
-More documentation on this as we complete it.

 ## Troubleshooting